mstniy/concurrent-pipeline-js/README.md

 Inside the stream code, you can define stages:

-    await s.stage('process data', 3);
+    await stage('process data', 3);

-Diving the work into stages allows streams in different stages of execution to run concurrently.
-Note that the second argument controls the maximum number of streams to be in this stage.
+Diving the work into stages allows you to set different concurrency limits to different stages, in this snippet, 3.

 Finally, to block execution until all the streams in the pipeline have finished: